JoaqSnow/joaqsnowceamls26.github.io/pages/about-my-project.md

 outcome: |
   Research Outcome : A well put together reasearch paper that covers the many paths and challenges taken to solve our problem.
   Something I hope we can make is a "What this could look like for construction in the next 10 years" type of video.

   Prototype Outcome : I would hope to create 🤖robotic arm(s) that is able to to build a Lego set with over 500 pieces in less than two hours.
+  Maybe even a more smaller robot that is able to pick up the small pieces and/or build the lego figures and more miniture structures.

 final_report_url: https://example.com/your-report.pdf